terodotus/ot-harjoitustyo/JaakaappiTietokantaApp/dokumentaatio/testaus.md

 ## Unit testing and integration testing

 ### Code coverage
-Statement (line) covrage is measured by using the Jacoco. the status is as follows:
+Statement (line) covrage is measured by using the Jacoco.
+Status is as follows:

 <img src="https://github.com/terodotus/ot-harjoitustyo/blob/master/JaakaappiTietokantaApp/dokumentaatio/Kuvat/JacocoTestCoverage_2704.jpg" width=950 >